2bucks-cloud/Data-Analysis-with-2bucks/README.md

-# Documentation of my analysis of a fashion retail invenyiry
+# Documentation of my analysis of a fashion retail inventory
 Fashion retail inventory &amp;  discount analysis